KesterTong/idris2048/README.md

 ```

 The keys are a, s, d, and w for moving, and x for quit.
 Currently, there is no code
-to detect winning or losing the game, and the UI is someone quirky, but it is good
+to detect winning or losing the game, and the UI is somewhat quirky, but it is good
 enough to see that the basic logic of the game is working.

 ##Discussion